tsileo/bakthat/docs/user_guide.rst

 .. note::

     If you try to backup a file already gziped, bakthat will only rename it (change extention to .tgz and append utctime).

+    And you can also disable compression by setting <code>compress: false</code> in you configuration file (~/.bakthat.yml by default).

 Bakthat let you tag backups to retrieve them faster, when backing up a file, just append the **--tags**/**-t** argument, tags are space separated, when adding multiple tags, just quote the whole string (e.g. **--tags "tag1 tag2 tag3"**)